-Lastly, you can give your children chores that will earn them gadget and internet privileges.
+Lastly, you can give your children chores that will earn them gadgets and internet privileges.
 This solution will teach them discipline and hard work.
 However, only give them tasks that they can do.
 For small children, that may be as simple as putting their toys back in storage.
 For tweens and teens, they can help clean the house, do the dishes, and keep their rooms clean.

-These small steps can effectively change your child’s behaviour towards gadgets and internet usage.
+These small steps can effectively change your child’s behavior towards gadgets and internet usage.
 You can try them all at once or start with one step at a time.
 Either way, these tips will surely help your children develop healthier habits in the long-run.